ah1256/website/README.md

 # Personal website

-An attempt at an old early 90s to early 2000s themed website for personal use.
+An attempt at an old 90s to 2000s era website for personal use.